 Outside In is the new feature-length film by Seattle director, Lynn Shelton.
-It premiered at the Toronto International Film Festival in 2017, is slated for release in the Emerald City on April 6, and will have its US premiere at SXSW on March 10.
+It premiered at the Toronto International Film Festival in 2017, is opening in the Emerald City on April 6, and had its US premiere at SXSW on March 10.
 It's about a convicted felon reentering society—reentering his former hometown—in Snohomish County, Washington.
 But the movie, which stars Edie Falco as Carol (the school teacher) and Jay Duplass as Chris (the ex-con), is also about the fleeting and changing nature of human connections, about generation gaps, and the difficulty of parsing passion from love.
 Though the handful of characters want more from life, they seem destined to recede into the ever-reaching lush, natural, rainy Washington landscape.

 Shelton, who wrote Outside In with Jay Duplass, says she likes to investigate difficult relationships on camera and wanted her seventh feature-length film to be shot in a rural location outside of the bustling cityscape of her previous works.
 Shelton, who works in television—she has directed episodes of Mad Men, Fresh off the Boat, Master of None, and Glow—sat down to talk with me about the film, how it came about, and her creative process.